 There are several sources of noise in digital captures.
 You can learn more about them below.

-In particular, the Logic Pro devices have narrow hysteresis thresholds, which can cause noise around transitions in some cases.
+Please note that the Logic Pro devices have narrow hysteresis thresholds, which can cause noise around transitions in some cases.
 When using lower voltage thresholds with larger swing signals, noise on the signal when it is in the low state can easily be picked up by the Saleae devices, even when the normal receiver of the signal rejects it.
+More information on our devices' voltage thresholds can be found in the support article below.

 We recommend using the glitch filter in sample width mode, with the sample width specified as a small number (2–10).
 This is particularly useful because most noise around signal edges is only 1 or 2 samples wide.